D3nii/D3nii/README.md

 ## About me

-I'm Danyal Jamil, a Software Engineering Student and a Machine Learning Enthusiast :robot:.
-I'm a professional procrastinator. 👻
+I'm Danyal Jamil, a Software Engineering Student and a Machine Learning Enthusiast :robot: and on top of everything, a professional procrastinator. 👻

 I, sometimes, blog about ML and Web, `basically whatever I want!`:grin: